center-for-threat-informed-defense/attack-workbench-collection-manager/app/api/markdown/api.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="federated-att-and-ck-collection-manager">Federated ATT&CK Collection Manager v0.0.1</h1>
+<h1 id="att-and-ck-workbench-collection-manager">ATT&CK Workbench Collection Manager v1.0.0</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.